SumUpAnalytics/nucleus-sdk/README.md

 Nucleus SDK with instructions and examples on how to use Nucleus APIs

 ## Overview
-Nucleus SDK is a suite of high-performance text-analytics APIs developed by SumUp Analytics, Inc and subject to Terms of Services available at www.sumup.ai
+Nucleus SDK is a suite of high-performance text-analytics APIs developed by SumUp Analytics, Inc and subject to Terms of Services available at www.sumup.ai.
+Copyright SumUp Analytics Inc, 2018.

 Those APIs enable end-users to perform the following tasks:
 1. Analytics